Tsunghao-C/Common-Course/philosophers/README.md

 3. ~~Norminette check~~
 4. Consider whether I should detach each philosopher or detach the starvation_check thread.
 5. Check extreme cases when time_to_die is very close to 2 * time_to_eat for even philos.
+6. Need to add MUTEX on EVERY Variable in the struct that could be updated over time!!!

 ## Objective